 Reflection is one of the best to tool to bring self awareness.
 Education is nothing but being self aware.
 Understand how reflection helps and how do we do it.

-A reflection is exactly that - looking at oneself (in the mirror) and observing and contemplating on the same.
+Personal reflection is – looking at oneself (in the mirror) and observing and contemplating the same.

-We can and do reflect on many things - what I did? how I did? why I did? how I felt? what were the consequences or results? what others did? what all i observed? what else happened? how all this affected me? and so on.
+We can reflect on many things – what I did? how did I do? why did I do? how did I felt? what were the consequences or results? what did others do? what all I observed? what else happened? how all this affected me? and so on.